m4rocks/fresh-cloudflare-ssg/README.md

 Fresh and host it on Cloudflare Workers.
 This greatly improves performance and cost of hosting.
 This package is intended for Fresh >=2.0.0 projects.

+This tool will automatically pick up the routes folder even if it is a `src/` folder.

 ## How to run

 In your project's `deno.json` add the following task: